jjazzboss/JJazzLab/README.md

 The objective is to develop a jam buddy able to quickly generate intelligent and interesting backing tracks: realistic and non-boring backing tracks which you can easily adjust to a specific song.

-*The JJazzLab-X UI (available in German, French, Chinese, Portugese, Spanish, thanks to the JJazzLab community):*
+*The JJazzLab-X UI (available in German, French, Chinese, Portuguese, Spanish, thanks to the JJazzLab community):*
 ![JJazzLab-X screenshot](https://github.com/jjazzboss/JJazzLab-X/blob/master/Graphics/JJazzLab3.0Full.png)

 ## Example